 Who are University of Sussex's Most influential alumni?

 University of Sussex's most influential alumni faculty include professors and professionals in the fields of Biology, Economics, and Social Work.
 University of Sussex’s most academically influential people include Ian McEwan, Peter J. Bowler, and Duncan Campbell.

 British authorview profile

-Historian of biology, authorview profile
+Irish historian of biology and authorview profile

 British investigative journalistview profile